gferhpc/supercomputing.tue.nl/pages/documentation/administration/installations/mathematica.md

 # Mathematica

-VERSION=14.0

-As a user on your laptop:

 From/on the WebSite, Download the Mathematica_<VERSION>.X_LINUX.sh (With online Documentation)

-copy the Mathematica_<VERSION>.X_LINUX.sh to the login node into /local/Mathematica
+copy the Mathematica_<VERSION>.BNDL_LINUX.sh to the login node into ~/easyconfigs/m/Mathematica/.

-as root on the login node:
+Use EasyBuild Mathematica-<VERSION>.eb

 ```shell
 cd /local/Mathematica